-This is a PCB designed to facilitate the rapid prototyping of a device based on an 14 pin MicroChip PIC microcontroller.
-It also serves as a larger prototyping board for an 8 pin Microchip PIC microcontroller.
+This is a PCB designed to facilitate the rapid prototyping of a device based on an 18 pin Microchip PIC microcontroller.

 To allow users to focus on their application, we take care of key housekeeping tasks associated with a microcontroller-based device.
-To this end, our PCB features several power supply options, a 14 pin footprint for the microcontroller, and several oscillator options.
+To this end, our PCB features several power-supply options, an 18 pin footprint for the microcontroller, and several oscillator options.
+This board also supports in-circuit programming with a dedicated ICSP header.